oelin/golf-flax/README.md

 # golf-flax

 A golfed version of the Flax module API.
+Implementd in 20 lines.
+Fully compatable with JAX.
+Supports module inlining.

 ```python
 import numpy as np